Tobacco packaging warning messages: Canada

-accompanied by a picture of a human lung detailing cancerous growths.
+accompanied by a picture of cancerous growths inside a human lung.

 Additionally, on the inside of the packaging or, for some packets, on a pull-out card, "health information messages" provide answers and explanations regarding common questions and concerns about quitting smoking and smoking-related illnesses.
 The side of the package also featured information on toxic emissions and constituent levels.

 In 2011, the TPIR were replaced for cigarettes and little cigars with the Tobacco Products Labelling Regulations (Cigarettes and Little Cigars).
 These regulations introduced the third and current set of 16 warnings in Canada.
 Currently, cigarette and little cigar packages in Canada must bear new graphic warning messages that cover 75% of the front and back of the package.
 The interior of each package contains 1 of 8 updated health warning messages, all including the number for a national quitline.
 The side of the package now bears 1 of 4 simplified toxic emission statements.
 These labels were fully implemented on cigarette and little cigar packages by June 2012 (though the 2000 labels still appear on other tobacco products).
 Canada also prohibits terms such as "light" and "mild" from appearing on tobacco packaging.
 The current labels were based on extensive research and a long consultation process that sought to evaluate and improve upon the warnings introduced in 2000.

 In accordance with Canadian law regarding products sold legally in Canada, the warnings are provided in both English and French.
 Imported cigarettes to be sold in Canada which do not have the warnings are affixed with sticker versions when they are sold legally in Canada.

 Health Canada considered laws mandating plain packaging, legal tobacco product packaging did still include warning labels, but brand names, fonts, and colors were replaced with simple unadorned text, thereby reducing the impact of tobacco industry marketing techniques.

-There have been complaints from some Canadians due to the graphic nature of the labels.
 It was mandated in January 2020.

+Canada became the first country in the world to require health warnings on each individual cigarettes and cigars, effective August 1, 2023, to be phased in over time when the regulation is fully in effect by April 2025.

 Chile

-Starting in November 2006, all cigarette packages sold in Chile are required to have one of two health warnings, a graphic pictorial warning or a text-only warning.
+Since November 2006, all cigarette packages sold in Chile are required to have one of two health warnings, a graphic pictorial warning or a text-only warning.
 These warnings are replaced with a new set of two warnings each year.